 In the month of June – around the June solstice – the Summer Triangle pops out in the east as darkness falls and shines all night long.
-But now – in late November – the Summer Triangle appears quite high in the west at nightfall.
-As evening deepens, the Summer Triangle descends westward, with all three of its stars staying above the horizon for several hours after dark.
+But now – after sunset in November – the Summer Triangle appears high in the western evening sky.
+As evening deepens, the Summer Triangle descends westward, with all three of its stars staying above the horizon until mid-to-late evening.

-Depending on where you live, Altair – the Summer Triangle’s most southerly star – will set around 10 to 11 p.m. tonight.
+Altair – the Summer Triangle’s southernmost star – will set around 10 to 11 p.m. tonight at mid-northern latitudes.
 Notice where you see the Summer Triangle at a given time this evening.
-The Summer Triangle will return to this same place in the sky some 4 minutes earlier with each passing day, or 2 hours earlier with each passing month.
+The Summer Triangle will return to this same place in the sky some four minutes earlier with each passing day, or two hours earlier with each passing month.

-As the Summer Triangle sinks low in the western sky around mid-evening, turn around to see Orion – the signpost constellation of winter – rising in the east.
+Then as the Summer Triangle sinks close to the western horizon around mid-evening, turn around to see Orion the Hunter – the signpost constellation of winter – rising in the east.